oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 8. At this point you can see the Manual-Backup on Backups table is now Active.

 ## Task 2: Restore Database Service from Backup

+Please take a moment to watch the video below, and then afterwards, follow the steps shown.

+[Restore a BaseDB Database from a Backup] (youtube:deQJ5N9k6eI)

 1. Write down the Started and Ended times for backup called **Automatic Backup** in the bottom table called Backups - e.g. Started: 09:38:13 UTC, Ended: 09:56:36 UTC.